Electro-Harmonix: Effects pedals

+It also sells rebranded vacuum tubes carrying the Electro-Harmonix brand name.
+As of 2022, ExpoPul factory in Saratov, southwestern Russia, continued to produce vacuum tubes for Electro-Harmonix, with Mike Matthews reportedly showing no intention of divesting from the business.
+The operation in Russia employs more than 300 individuals, in contrast to the 125 employees in New York.
+As of 2024, vacuum tubes produced by ExpoPul in Russia are still available for purchase on the official Electro-Harmonix website.

 Big Muff

 In 1969 Bob Myer and Mike Matthews designed the Big Muff Pi, a fuzzbox that added a bass-heavy sustain to any guitar sound.
 It is described by the company as "the finest harmonic distortion-sustain device developed to date".
 Originally this was intended to be a pedal that would mimic the fuzz tones of Jimi Hendrix and other guitarists at the time, but the result was a mix of a fuzz and distortion pedal with a very heavy sound.
 It also made small amps sound much better and allowed distortion at any volume.

 The pedal sold well and was used by Carlos Santana, Pink Floyd's David Gilmour, Alex Lifeson of Rush and, later, Metallica's bassist Cliff Burton, The Jesus and Mary Chain, and in the 1990s KoRn's rhythm guitarist Munky, Vicente Freitas, Jack White of The White Stripes, J Mascis of Dinosaur Jr., The Edge of U2, and Billy Corgan (on The Smashing Pumpkins landmark album, Siamese Dream).
 The band Mudhoney titled their debut EP Superfuzz Bigmuff.

 Although the first Big Muff production date was for many years cited as 1971, the first version of the Big Muff was actually sold in 1969 as a hand-made "perf board" version.
 A production version with an etched PCB board was made in early 1970.
 Mike Matthews was friends with Jimi Hendrix and claims Jimi bought one from Manny's Music in New York, shortly after they were released and had one in the Electric Lady Studios shortly before Jimi's death in 1970.
 Several variations of the Big Muff Pi followed throughout the 1970s.
 As of 2012 Electro-Harmonix produced a reissue assembled in New York City; until 2009 it produced a version made by Sovtek in Russia which provided a slightly different tone.
 The Bass Big Muff replaced the Russian version.